If you like Cobra Kai, stream these martial-arts picks

-Once you’ve streamed both seasons of Cobra Kai on Netflix, try these similar series and movies for some high-octane kicks.
+Once you’ve streamed all three seasons of Cobra Kai on Netflix, try these similar series and movies for some high-octane kicks.

 With access to the Celestial Shaw Brothers Film Library, an archive of over 760 Chinese movies produced by the Shaw Brothers Studio dating back to 1950 through to the 1990s, Showmax now houses no fewer than 30 martial-arts movies.
 There are some timeless classics plus more recent blockbusters to sink your teeth into.

 Got a hankering for something sci-fi with a punch?
 Sorted – check out something like 2018’s Alien Predator, where a Black Ops elite soldier platoon investigate a crashed UFO.

 Prefer something old-school?
 The 36th Chamber of Shaolin, from 1977, is inspired by a real-life Shaolin monk who was a schoolteacher fleeing the massacre of his school, students and community.
 He visits a temple, discovers the secret to enlightenment and studies the ancient martial arts of the Shaolin monks in an attempt to get revenge.

 The thing with martial arts movies is that the punches are real, choreographed to within an inch to maximise the power of movement and the power of screen magic.
 Don’t believe us?

 Check out these movies with their ultimate fight scenes…